GreptimeTeam/greptimedb/docs/schema-structs.md

 ```

 ## Schema
 [Schema](https://github.com/GreptimeTeam/greptimedb/blob/9fa871a3fad07f583dc1863a509414da393747f8/src/datatypes/src/schema.rs#L38) is an ordered sequence of `ColumnSchema`.
 It is equivalent to arrow's [Schema](https://docs.rs/arrow/latest/arrow/datatypes/struct.Schema.html) with additional metadata including the index of the time index column and the version of this schema.
-Same as `ColumnSchema`, we can convert our `Schema` between arrow's `Schema`.
+Same as `ColumnSchema`, we can convert our `Schema` from/to arrow's `Schema`.

 ```rust
 use arrow::datatypes::Schema as ArrowSchema;